MichaelDevelopsCode/weather-dashboard/README.md

 ​
 ## Description
 ​
-A weather dashboard usong api from openweathermap.org.
+A weather dashboard using api from openweathermap.org.
 Displays weather outlook for multiple cities, taking search results and saving history.

 ## Installation
 User inputs city, data saves through local storage and creates history list that can research city on click.
 Displays current and 5-days of future weather conditions for cities searched.
 Data includes temperature, wind speed, humidity, color coded uv index, and date.